dvillevald/tv_remote_google_voice_aiy/README.md

 (env) py@raspberrypi:~/AIY-voice-kit-python $ src/ir_remote_assistant_library.py
 ```

-In addition to using Google Voice AIY kit as your voice-controlled TV remote, the script also allows you to fully utilize Google Assistant API (asking questions about weather, time, traffic, etc.) Every time you say "Hey Google" or "OK Google", the script listens to your voice request which follows and then sends this request to Google Assistant API which returns back a text string (your request) which can be used to control your TV or other applicances and a voice message from Assistant with information your requested.
+In addition to using Google Voice AIY kit as your voice-controlled TV remote, the script also allows you to fully utilize Google Assistant API (asking questions about weather, time, traffic, etc.) Every time you say "Hey Google" or "OK Google", the script listens to your voice request which follows and sends this request to Google Assistant API which returns back a text string (your request) which can be used to control your TV or other appliances and, if you requested some information, with a voice message from Assistant with an answer.
 This device can be used in two modes:

 - **Assistant + Remote Control Mode**.
 If you say **"Hey Google, I need your help"** then you should hear a response "I am listening" and Google Asistant will turn into "Assistant mode" responding to your requests (don't forget to say "Hey Google" before each request) with voice messages.
 It will also continue working as your TV remote sending IR signals based on your voice commands.

 - **Remote Control Only Mode**.
 If you only want use this device as a TV remote then say **"Hey Google, get some rest"**.
 You will hear a confirmation "Let me know when you need my help" and Google Assistant will stop engaging into conversation (i.e. ignore your questions about weather, etc.) and only serve as a remote control.
 You can always activate "Assistant + Remote Control Mode" again by saying "Hey Google, I need your help".

-Hints:
+### Hints:

 - Make sure that bright LED inside the arcade button mounted on top of the device is ON before you proceed with a voice command.
 This means the device is listening.
 - Point infrared LED toward your TV and make sure it is not too far so the signal is strong enough.
 If remote commands are not working, check if your IR LED sends a signal (with your cellphone camera.)
 - Make sure the room is not too noisy so the Assistant can understand your voice commands.
 Move closer to the device if it is.
 - Remember your voice commands.
-Your device will understanf "Turn on TV", for example, but will do nothing if you say "Turn TV on".
+Your device will understand "Turn on TV", for example, but will do nothing if you say "Turn TV on".
 - Control your quota - you can only make 500 requests per day.
-You can check your usage by navigatinng to
+You can check your usage by navigating to
   - [Google Cloud platform](https://console.cloud.google.com),
   - Selecting **APIs & Services -> Dashboard** from the dropdown menu in the upper left corner,
   - Clicking on **Google Assistant API** in the API list, and